MaLinlu/candle/README.md

 # Real-Time Candlestick (OHLC) Service

-A real-time candlestick service that connects to multiple cryptocurrency exchanges (Binance, Coinbase, OKX), aggregates trade data, builds OHLC candles, and streams them to clients via gRPC.
+A real-time candlestick service that connects to multiple cryptocurrency exchanges (Binance, Bybit, OKX), aggregates trade data from perpetual contracts, builds OHLC candles, and streams them to clients via gRPC.

 ## 🚀 Features

-- **Multi-Exchange Integration**: Connects to Binance, Coinbase, and OKX simultaneously
+- **Multi-Exchange Integration**: Connects to Binance, Bybit, and OKX simultaneously for perpetual contracts
 - **Real-time Data**: WebSocket connections for live trade data
 - **Trade Consolidation**: Aggregates trades across exchanges using volume-weighted pricing
 - **Configurable Intervals**: Build candles for any time interval (default: 5 seconds)
 - **gRPC Streaming**: High-performance real-time candle streaming
+- **Retry with Backoff and Storm Control**: Robust reconnection logic with exponential backoff and storm protection for exchange connections
+- **Volume and Decomposition by Exchange**: Candle data includes per-exchange volume and trade breakdowns for transparency and analytics
 - **Docker Support**: Full containerization with Docker Compose
+- **Support for Diverse Asset Types and Additional Pairs**: The architecture is designed to be extensible for spot, futures, and other asset types, as well as for adding more trading pairs in the future.

+## 📝 Assumptions

+- **Perpetual Contracts Only**: The service assumes all integrated exchanges and pairs are perpetual futures (perps).
+- **Top 3 Volume Perps CEXs**: Binance, Bybit, and OKX are chosen as the top 3 by perpetual contract trading volume.
+- **First Incomplete Interval Ignored**: The first interval after service start is ignored if incomplete; only fully-formed candles are emitted.
+- **No Candle if No Trade**: If there are no trades for a pair in an interval, no candle is emitted for that interval.

 ## 📋 Prerequisites